nikgodda/bf6-portal-mod-template/README.md

 npm install
 ```

-This creates a clean mod project you can immediately begin working with.
+This creates a clean mod project you fully own.

 ---